SystemElva/Kernel/src/system/_docs/page-mapping-api.md

 # Page Mapping API

-This file describles how to communicate and interact with the page mapping API in diferent systems.
+This file describles how to communicate and interact with the Page Mapping API in diferent systems.
 This API allows to map, remap and unmap memory pages for specific addressess with specific permissions.

 All the API access is inside the `root.system.paging` namespace

+## Usage

+The Page Mapping API is based on a state machine, where a map is firstly selected, then modified.
+To make a page active, it must be firstly selected, then commited.

 ## Common Data Structures
 ```rust